H2CO3/Sparkling/doc/semantics.md

 numbers, strings (enclosed between double quotation marks), and the Boolean literals `true` and `false`.

 §3.13.
-The `argv` keyword
+The `$` array (argument vector, "argv")

-`argv` yields an array of which the n-th element is the n-th call-time argument of the function in which it is used.
+`$` yields an array of which the n-th element is the n-th call-time argument of the function in which it is used.
 Array and argument indexing starts from 0.
-The `argv` array contains the declared, named arguments of the function, as well as any extra variadic arguments.
+The `$` array contains the declared, named arguments of the function, as well as any extra variadic arguments.

 §4.
 Classes